saunsr/MPG/README.md

 # My Plastic Game
-This is a simple farming simulation game to study microplastic transport in soil.
+This is a trial (still building) simple farming simulation game to study microplastic transport in soil.